ERnsTL/flowd/doc/explanations/issues_with_specs_and_noflo_ui.md

 ## Implicit Requirements Discovered during refactoring for compatibility with fbp-tests

-* in general, the rendered spec does not show well, which fields are optional and the flow of expected/paired messages.
+- in general, the rendered spec does not show well, which fields are optional and the flow of expected/paired messages.
 - `runtime:getruntime.payload.secret` must be accepted as missing/undefined, even though the spec text marks it required.
+  - Spec text says required, but fbp-protocol tests send this as undefined.
+  - secret is required per FBP protocol spec, but optional according to fbp-tests
 - Many request payloads marked with required `secret` in the HTML must be accepted without `secret` in practice.
 - `graph:clear` request must accept missing `library`, `icon`, and `description`.
 - `graph:clear` response must not echo missing optional fields as empty strings; they should be omitted.